Ashrakk/Berghem_Bike/README.md

 + Javascript Bundlers (Rollup)
 + Javascript Minifier (Terser)

-Also, i might bring this project as thesis for my Diploma.
+I brought this project as thesis for my Diploma.

+### If you wish to continue the development, i'll always be available to create a new branch, feel free to contact me!
+### Telegram Contact: @Ashra_k

 ### Project is setup for Visual Studio Code